kaygar86/Credit_Risk_Analysis/README.md

 The purpose of this analysis is to evaluate the performance of different machine learning models and make a written recommendation on whether they should be used to predict credit risk.

 ## Results:
-Below are the balanced accuracy scores of the machine learning models we used.
+Below are the balanced accuracy scores and classification reports of the machine learning models we used.

 - Random Oversampling